Steve and Julene with hats

 Sobrevivir responds to two of the most urgent crises of our time: the cycle of violence and trauma, and the threat to existence due to accelerating ecological collapse.

 At a moment when humanity’s survival is in question, Sobrevivir turns to survivors as uniquely qualified leaders.
-Those who have learned to survive and heal are re-engaging with their communities and sharing the hard-earned wisdom our wounded planet needs.
+Those who have learned to survive and heal are re-engaging with their communities and sharing the hard-earned wisdom our wounded humanity and planet need.

 Sobrevivir brings together survivors of trauma in a journey of healing, thriving, and becoming the leaders we are called to be.